ThomasStolt/LongTermEnvLogger/README.md

 1. A low power timer circuit that uses nano-Amps only when asleep and wakes up the entire circuit every approx. 5 minutes

-2. A LDO voltage regulator that regulates the incoming battery voltage from 4.2V nominal to 3.3V
+2. A LDO voltage regulator that regulates the incoming battery voltage from a LiIon battery to 3.3V

-3. A battery sensor that sends the battery voltage to the ESP8266 ADC pin with a voltage divider so that the battery voltage can be monitored
+3. A battery voltage sensor that sends the battery voltage to the ESP8266 ADC pin with a voltage divider so that the battery voltage can be monitored

 4. The ESP8266 with a DS18B20 temperature sensor